2qx/short-metadata-protocol/README.md

 However, if new network features were made available in the future, those features might create a new spending pathway and break the deterministic property of the contract.

-It may also be very difficult to specific a fully deterministic contract, or test with certainty that is indeed deterministic.
+It may also be very difficult to specify a fully deterministic contract, or test with certainty that is indeed deterministic.

 ## Stakeholder Responses & Statements